 Face coverings are compulsory on public transport for children and young people over 11, unless they are exempt.
 Face coverings are not compulsory on dedicated school transport services, but they are recommended for all passengers over the age of 11.

-Schools will also need a process for staff and pupils to remove face coverings safely on arrival at school.
+Schools also need a process for staff and pupils to remove face coverings safely on arrival at school.

 Children eligible for free transport from their council must continue to receive this.
 For children with SEND, the transport must be suitable for their individual needs: this means safe and reasonably stress-free.